Obadiah Mailafia

-Obadiah Mailafia born on (24 December 1956 – 19 September 2021) was a Nigerian development economist and the 2019 Nigeria Presidential election Candidate of African Democratic Congress (ADC).
+Obadiah Mailafia (24 December 1956 – 19 September 2021) was a Nigerian development economist and the 2019 Nigeria Presidential election Candidate of African Democratic Congress (ADC).
 He was a former official of the African Development Bank Group and one-time Deputy Governor of the Central Bank of Nigeria (CBN).
 He was also the Chief of Staff of the African, Caribbean and Pacific Group of States (ACP), the 79-nation multilateral development institution based in Brussels, Belgium.

 Early life and education

 Mailafia was born on 24 December 1956 in the village of Randa in Sanga Local Government Area of Kaduna State.
 His father Baba Mailafia Gambo Galadima was an Evangelist with the Evangelical Reformed Church of Central Nigeria (ERCC).

 Mailafia was raised as a missionary child in a multiracial environment.
 His parents later transferred to Murya, Lafia, in Nasarawa State, where he grew up.

 He started his elementary education at Musha Sudan United Mission School from 1964 to 1969 and proceeded to Mada Hills Secondary School, Akwanga from 1970 to 1974.
 He won the Commissioner of Education's Award and for his 'A' Levels, he attended the School of Basic Studies (SBS) at Ahmadu Bello University, Zaria, between 1974 and 1975.
 He later graduated Ahmadu Bello University, Zaria, in 1978 with a B.Sc.
 Honours Social Sciences degree (Politics, Economics and Sociology).
 He also has a M.Sc. from the same institution.
 He subsequently applied for a French Government Scholarship to France, where he earned a Certificate in French Language and Civilization from the University of Clermont-Ferrand in 1985.
 In 1986 he also earned the Diplôme (equivalent to an M.Phil.) in International economics from the Institut International d’Administration Public (IIAP), the international wing and sister institution of the prestigious École Nationale d'Administration (ENA) of France.

-Mailafia later went to the United Kingdom as a Foreign and Commonwealth Office (FCO) Scholar at Oriel College, obtaining a DPhil from the University of Oxford in 1995.
+Mailafia later went to the United Kingdom as a Foreign and Commonwealth Office scholar at Oriel College, obtaining a DPhil from the University of Oxford in 1995.